polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/general-management.md

     If the interface appears to work as expected, exit the process using `Control + C`.

-3. **Create new systemd configuration file** - this will automatically start the server during the boot process
+3. **Create new systemd service file** - this will automatically start the server during the boot process
     ```bash
     sudo nano /etc/systemd/system/prometheus.service
     ```
-    Add the following code to the configuration file:
+    Add the following code to the service file:

     ```bash title="prometheus.service"
     --8<-- 'code/infrastructure/running-a-validator/operational-tasks/general-management/systemd-config.md'
     ```
-    Once you save the file, execute the following command to reload `systemd` and enable the service so that it will be loaded automatically during the operating system's startup:
+    Once you save the file, execute the following command to reload `systemd` and enable the service so that it will load automatically during the operating system's startup:

     ```bash
     sudo systemctl daemon-reload && systemctl enable prometheus && systemctl start prometheus